Click the 'Play' button to read out loud this webpage content

 It is said that Daksha is only a manifestation of the ego people have as part of themselves and that it can be destroyed by Lord Veerabhadra, who denotes the divine power, which too, we have in our own selves.

 Veerabhadra Swamy is worshipped with faith by people across the country.
-This deity remains the principal God of the Virasaivas, the aggressive Shaivites and is greatly worshipped in the state of Karnataka.
-While Veerabhadra can be seen in idol form in many Shiva temples, there are also temples dedicated exclusively to the Lord in places like Lepakshi in Andra Pradesh, Perambalur in Tamil Nadu and also near Rishikesh in Uttarakhand.
+This deity remains to be the principal God of the Virasaivas, the aggressive Shaivites and is greatly worshipped in the state of Karnataka.
+While Veerabhadra can be seen in an idol form in many Shiva temples, there are also temples dedicated exclusively to the Lord in places like Lepakshi in Andhra Pradesh, Perambalur in Tamil Nadu and also near Rishikesh in Uttarakhand.